memberful/memberful-wp/readme.txt

 * Automatic syncing of your Memberful membership data to WordPress.
 * Single sign on: Members are automatically signed into WordPress when they sign in to Memberful.
 * Create a paywall and restrict access to content based on membership level.
-Quickly protect any posts or pages right from your WordPress edit screen.
+Protect any posts or pages right from your WordPress edit screen.
 * A widget with links for members to sign in and manage their account (update credit card, cancel subscription, etc.).
 * Option to create Private RSS feeds and protect bbPress forums.